IBM/aspera-cli/README.md

 #### <a id="agt_direct"></a>Direct

 The `direct` agent directly executes a local ascp.
-This is the default for `ascli`.
+This is the default agent for `ascli`.
-This is equivalent to specifying `--transfer=direct`.
+This is equivalent to option `--transfer=direct`.
-`ascli` will detect locally installed Aspera products, including SDK.
+`ascli` will detect locally installed Aspera products, including SDK, and use `ascp` from that component.
 Refer to section [FASP](#client).

-The `transfer-info` accepts the following optional parameters to control multi-session, WSS
+The `transfer_info` option accepts the following optional parameters to control multi-session, Web Socket Session and Resume policy:

 <table>
 <tr><th>Name</th><th>Type</th><th>Description</th></tr>